Non-simple polyominoes of K\H{o}nig type and their canonical module: K o nig type property of closed path polyominoes

 \end{exa}

 \begin{prop} Let $\cP:A_1,\dots,A_n$ be a closed path polyomino.
 Suppose that $\cP$ has an $L$-configuration in every change of direction.
-Consider such an $L$-configuration as in Figure~\ref{Figure: L configuration A4 at north of A3} (A), up to relabelling of the cells of $\cP$.
-Then $I_{\cP}$ is of K\"onig type. \end{prop}
+Consider such an $L$-configuration as in Figure~\ref{Figure: L configuration A4 at north of A3} (A), up to relabeling of the cells of $\cP$.
+Then $I_{\cP}$ is of K\H{o}nig type. \end{prop}